Okay, I wish to announce the delayed start of the program today.

 Neighbors and bosses force them from their homes and jobs.

-The tightening of restrictions around the country comes after several recent slayings of children allegedly by released sex offenders.
+The tightening of restrictions around the country comes after several recent slayings of children, allegedly by released sex offenders.

 Crackdown is aimed at protecting kids.

-Sex What the New York State Alliance of Sex Offender Service Providers?
+What the New York State Alliance of Sex Offender Service Providers?

-You tell me who's at a greater risk of re-offending.
+You tell me, who's at a greater risk of reoffending?

-Found 27% said they lost a job because a boss or coworker found out about their crime.
+In a study published this year, researchers surveyed 183 sex offenders in Florida, found 27% said they lost a job because a boss or core worker found out about their crime.

 20% had to move from their home because a landlord found out.